 Here's where it gets interesting — and where I disagree with most of the "AI trading" discourse.

-In Dnalyaw, the LLM layer integrates with Shannon — our multi-agent orchestration platform — and has strict architectural boundaries:
+In Dnalyaw, the LLM and agent layer is orchestrated through Shannon — our multi-agent platform — with strict architectural boundaries:

 Production-Grade Multi-Agent Platform - Built with Rust, Go, and Python for deterministic execution, budget enforcement, and enterprise-grade observability.